 Bora Bora Travel Guide

-Considered to be one of the most beautiful islands in the world, Bora Bora immediately conjures images of a romantic tropical paradise set in ultimate luxury.
+Considered to be one of the most beautiful islands in the world, Bora Bora immediately conjures images of a tropical paradise set in ultimate luxury.
 Known as ‘the Romantic Island’ Bora Bora is the destination that’s on every couple’s wish list.
 But there’s lots more to this tiny island than just fancy overwater bungalows.
-With lush covered peaks rising sharply out of a massive lagoon that’s radiating in the brightest shades of blue – Bora Bora is the stuff dreams are made of.
-This Bora Bora Travel Guide aims to help you plan that vacation of a lifetime, so let’s head off to paradise.
+With lush covered peaks and a massive lagoon that radiates the brightest shades of blue – Bora Bora is the stuff dreams are made of.
+This Bora Bora travel guide aims to help you plan the vacation of a lifetime.

 About This Guide

-I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with three days in Bora Bora.
-I later returned to Bora Bora on two separate occasions, reliving my favorite experiences while trying out new ones.
-This travel guide to Bora Bora was written based on my experiences and is meant to help you make the most of this once-in-a-lifetime destination.
+I first visited Bora Bora as part of a six-month backpacking trip across the South Pacific Islands, later returning to the island on several occasions.
+This travel guide to Bora Bora was written based on my experience and extensive research.
 The Bora Bora Travel Guide is geared towards independent travelers, but any visitor will find it useful.

 Tahiti, Tailor Made!